South Koreans mourn death of former WWII sex slave

-SEOUL, South Korea (AP) — Hundreds of South Koreans are mourning the death of a former sex slave for the Japanese military during World War II by demanding reparations from Tokyo over wartime atrocities.
+SEOUL, South Korea (AP) — Hundreds of South Koreans mourned the death of a former sex slave for the Japanese military during World War II during in a rally in Seoul Wednesday that demanded reparations from Tokyo over wartime atrocities.

-Kim Bok Dong had been a vocal protest leader at the weekly rallies held every Wednesday in Seoul for nearly 30 years.
+Kim Bok-dong had been a vocal protest leader at the weekly rallies held every Wednesday in Seoul for nearly 30 years.
 She died on Monday following a battle with cancer.
 She was 92.

+At a narrow street near where the Japanese Embassy used to be, protesters gathered around a bronze statue of a girl representing Korean sexual slavery victims and held a moment of silence for Kim.
+Many of them held signboards with Kim’s photos and words including, “We will never forget the life of Kim Bok-dong” and “Japanese government, apologize!”

 Kim was one of the first victims to speak out and break decades of silence over Japan’s wartime sexual slavery that experts say forced thousands of Asian women into front-line brothels.
-She traveled around the world testifying about her experience, including speaking at the United Nations Human Rights Council in 2016.
+She traveled around the world testifying about her experience, including at the United Nations World Conference on Human Rights in 1993 and at a U.N.
+Human Rights Council panel in 2016.
 Of the 239 Korean women who have come forward as victims, only 23 are still alive.

 Most Read Nation & World Stories